Is the dreaded ‘quasi-recovery’ an inevitability in the recovery process from an eating disorder?

 Perhaps we have overcome compulsive movement and exercise to this point in our recovery and we are no longer the blatantly obsessed movement addict that we once were, but there are still little sneaky habits that we have not fully let go of just yet, which people around us might even praise and encourage as ‘healthy’ and yet are keeping us mentally compelled to move and so still disordered.

-Our lives have opened to the narrow existence we were living, we can socialise more, be more flexible around people and not just be thinking of doughnuts when someone is holding a conversation with us, but our lives are not yet as open and free as they could and should be.
+Our lives have opened up from the narrow existence we were living, we can socialise more, be more flexible around people and not just be thinking of doughnuts when someone is holding a conversation with us, but our lives are not yet as open and free as they could and should be.

 Quasi recovery can be a hard place to be.